forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 ![best ratchet](./bestra.PNG)

 Your ratchet is your most used tool as a diesel tech.
 Really any mechanic.
 You develop over the years a certain relationship with your ratchet of choice.
-You will find that using someone else’s will not do.
+You will find that using someone elses will not do.
 You need your favorite.
 The one that has got you through thick and thin.

 I have 10 3/8 ratchets and I use one.
 My favorite.
 This is why it is important to think about what ratchet is best and we will take a look together at all your options.
 This is also the reason I am not writing the “best ratchet” because ratchets are a personal choice and different for each mechanic.